 and it finds that the admission of additional children would prejudice the provision of efficient education or efficient use of resources.

 You will get the result in writing, ideally within five working days.
 The Panel’s decision is binding on the local authority or governing body.
-The decision letter should indicate if prejudice was established, refer to the 2-stage process of prejudice and balancing and explain fully why the parental representations did not outweigh the school’s prejudice case.
+The decision letter should indicate if prejudice was established, refer to the 2-stage process of prejudice and balancing.
+Furthermore, it should explain fully why the parental representations did not outweigh the school’s prejudice case.

 If you are unhappy with the result the following options are available: